masonvoff/CICD-Pipeline/Readme.txt

-This is a very simple CD/CI pipeline that icreated for an interview project.
+This is a very simple CD/CI pipeline that I created for an interview project.